colsyschem/colsyschem.github.io/research.md

 description: Current research activities @ ColSysChem
 ---

-Currently, our research focuses on the synthesis and self-assembly of nanoparticles for photochemistry and biosensing.
+Our research interests are related to the bottom-up nanofabrication of new emerging materials using nanoparticle as building blocks and their use in plasmonic catalysis, biosensing, and nueroscience.

 ---
 <div class="side-by-side">